-Remuneration for the services of the Supervisory Board members is specified in Article 9 of the Memorandum and Articles of Association of Aareal Bank AG.
-Remuneration for the services of the Supervisory Board members comprises exclusively fixed remuneration, plus an attendance fee and, if applicable, committee remuneration.
+Remuneration for members of the Supervisory Board members for 2022 is specified in Article 9 of the Memorandum and Articles of Association of Aareal Bank AG.
+Remuneration for the services of the Supervisory Board members comprises exclusively fixed remuneration, plus an attendance fee.
 In accordance with the requirements set out in section 25d (5) of the KWG, the members of the Supervisory Board do not receive any variable remuneration components for this activity.
 Where membership in the Supervisory Board falls short of an entire financial year, said remuneration shall be paid on a pro rata temporis basis.
 Furthermore, the Supervisory Board members will be reimbursed for their expenses.

-The remuneration for any financial year shall be due and payable one month after the end of the respective financial year.
+The remuneration for any financial year is due and payable one month after the end of the respective financial year.